gbalan-microej/docs/PlatformDeveloperGuide/uiDisplay.rst

 Display engine is built for a dedicated LCD pixel format (see xxx pixel structure xxx revoir nom ?).
 For this pixel format, the display engine must be able to perform some shape drawings with or without alpha blending and to draw images with or without alpha blending.
 In addition, it must be able to read all images formats.

 The MicroEJ application may not use all MicroUI shape drawings options and may not use all images formats.
-It is not possible to detect what the application is needed, so no optimizations can be performed at application compiletime.
+It is not possible to detect what the application is needed, so no optimization can be performed at application compiletime.
 However, for a given application, the platform can be built with a reduced set of pixel support.

 All pixel format manipulations (read, write, copy) are using dedicated functions.
 It is possible to remove some functions or to use generic functions.
 The advantage is to reduce the memory footprint.
 The inconvenient is that some features are removed (the application should not use them) or some features are slower (generic functions are slower than dedicated functions).